shawnmgoulet/teachosm-for-school/CODE_OF_CONDUCT.md

 ## Inclusion and Diversity

-The TeachOSM for High School project welcomes and encourages participation by everyone.
+The TeachOSM for School project welcomes and encourages participation by everyone.
 The project welcomes contributions from everyone as long as they interact constructively with our community, including, but not limited to people of varied age, culture, ethnicity, gender, gender-identity, language, race, sexual orientation, geographical location and religious views.

 The entire TeachOSM project is inclusive and supports diversity.